oernster/3D-printing-info/3d-printing-tools.md

 <a href="https://amzn.to/43MWmxP">Ryobi Mixed Drilling and Driving Bit Set, 30 Piece</a>

 ## Reasonably priced just good tools

+<a href="https://amzn.to/3CLbS1Q">Libraton Deburring Tool with 11PCS High Speed Steel Blades, Aluminum Handle</a>

 <a href="https://amzn.to/43ZZve7">Lepro UV Torch for glow in the dark print charging</a>